YifanZhangHust/yingtaoluo.github.io/_pages/about.md

   - /about.html
 ---

+## Biography
-Yingtao Luo is a Graduate MS Student in Computer Science at the University of Washington.
-He is a professional member of ACM.
-His research interests include data mining, machine learning, causal inference, etc. Please feel free to contact him at yl3851@uw.edu.
+My name is Yingtao Luo (Ying-Tao Luo).
+I am a Graduate MS Student in Computer Science at the University of Washington.
+I am a professional member of ACM.
+My research interests include data mining, machine learning, causal inference, etc. I am fortunate to work as full-time intern with Prof. Jun Zhu at Tsinghua University and Prof. Tie-Yan Liu at Microsoft Research during the COVID-19 pandamic.
+Please feel free to contact me at yl3851@uw.edu.

 ## Research Interest
 Data Mining, Causal Inference, Interpretable Learning with applications in: